yoonsikp/macOS-KVM-PCI-Passthrough/README.md

 Quit Disk Utility and install macOS on Macintosh HD.
 It should reboot and boot to Macintosh HD, and finish the installation.

-## Booting macOS, Networking, and Cleaning Up
+## Booting macOS and Networking (Important)

 Clover should automatically boot up macOS from now on.
 While setting up your macOS installation in the initial bootup, definitely do not login to iCloud/iMessage/iAnything yet.
-Only set up user accounts, time zone, etc. When configuring the network, it may fail.
+Logging in now may fuck things up.
+Only set up user accounts, time zone, etc. While configuring the network, it may fail.
 That is fine.

-macOS has a bug where it believes that the network cable is unplugged.
-Run the following set of commands to fix it:
+Once completed, we can fix the networking. macOS has a bug where it believes that the network cable is unplugged.
+Run the following set of commands in Ubuntu Server to fix it (on every boot!):
 ```
-virsh domif-setlink macos vnet0 down
+sudo virsh domif-setlink macos vnet0 down
-virsh domif-setlink macos vnet0 up
+sudo virsh domif-setlink macos vnet0 up
 ```

+## Cleaning Up

-After shutting down the macOS machine safely, we can edit macos.xml to remove the following block:
+After shutting down the macOS machine safely, we can edit macos.xml to remove the following block to get rid of the installation media:
 ```
     <disk type='file' device='disk'>
       <source file='/rust/storage/hackintosh/10.13.1.img'/>